Robinson III, Gordon, Porzingis win NBA all-star events

 Eric Gordon got his win in New Orleans, where he played the previous five seasons before leaving last summer in free agency.

-Gordon’s score of 21 in a final-round tiebreaker defeated Cleveland’s Kyrie Irving, the 2013 winner who had 18.
+Gordon’s score of 21 in a final-round tiebreaker defeated Cleveland’s Kyrie Irving, the 2013 winner, who had 18.
 The pair had each finished with a score of 20 in the final round, meaning they each had to shoot 25 more balls to decide it.

 “I wasn’t really concentrating on how many I made,” Gordon said.
 “It’s all about just knocking down the shot.
 I never counted in my head or anything.
 I just go out there and just shoot the ball.”